apache/kvrocks-website/community/data-structure-on-rocksdb.md

 #### stream consumer group metadata

-The consumer group metadata contains the basic information of the consumer group used in XINFO GROUPS.
-The key is composed by the stream key, version, group name and a metadata delimiter.
-The metadata delimiter is a const string `METADATA` in the implementation.
-The value is composed by consumer number, pending number, last delivered id, entries read and lag.
+The consumer group metadata contains the basic information of the consumer group used in the `XINFO GROUPS` command.
+The key starts with the stream name, version, consumer group name.
+The next segment is a delimiter - a string `METADATA` (hardcoded value).
+After the delimiter, there are:
+- number of consumers in the group
+- the length of the group's PEL (pending entries list)
+- the ID of the last entry delivered to the group's consumers
+- the ID of the last entry delivered to the group's consumers
+- the number of entries in the stream that are still waiting to be delivered to the group's consumers.

 ```text
                                    +-----------------+----------------+-------------------+--------------+-------+